apache/spark/TESTING.rst

-The Control Plane is available from inside the Docker image via ``<CLUSTER_NAME>-control-plane:6443`` host:port, the worker of the Kind Cluster is available at  <CLUSTER_NAME>-worker and webserver port for the worker is 30809.
+The Control Plane is available from inside the Docker image via ``<CLUSTER_NAME>-control-plane:6443`` host:port, the worker of the Kind Cluster is available at  <CLUSTER_NAME>-worker and the webserver port for the worker is 30809.

 After the Kubernetes Cluster is started, you need to deploy Airflow to the cluster: